gamblevore/speedie/Documentation/MessageClass.md

 `.rangelength` actually isnt even used for error-reporting.
 But why fool with it if you have better properties to use? (`.Flags` and `.Tag` are better.)

 `.Obj` is very useful.
-This lets you set any object to a message.
+This lets you set any object to a `message`.
 I use it all the time.
 My compiler speedie, uses `.obj` as the main home for all it's important knowledge.
 Most `messages` have something set onto `.obj`.

-Again... its up to you what you want to set (if anything) onto a message.
+Again... its up to you what you want to set (if anything) onto a `message`.